blog

 Assumption 4 is the load-bearing one: the rule produces a distribution of channel-level incremental revenue under a stated assumption set, not a causal measurement.
 Reporting the rule's output without the assumption set strips it of the property that makes it usable.

 Why assumption 3 is load-bearing.
 At low spend, attributed ROAS is dominated by single-conversion noise — a phantom 7.2x at €800/mo is one or two lucky orders, not a signal.
-Above the €5K spend floor the within-channel ranking becomes stable enough to use.
+Rule B compresses this noise but does not eliminate it; the 8-week trailing iROAS, not a one-week snapshot, is what makes the within-channel ranking trustworthy.

 Two Methodologies to hack incrementality distribution